 Nothing lasts, nothing is finished, nothing is perfect – Richard Powell

-We are all still recovering from the dreadful events of 2020.
+We are all still recovering from the dreadful events of the last year.
 But within the imperfections of that uniquely stressful year lay an abundance of beauty; babies were born from increased together time spent by couples as a result of the worldwide lockdown, the long overdue restitution of art artifacts from the West to Africa was initiated, new billionaires emerged, countless marriage proposals were said yes to (consequently million more babies are in the works) and a preventive vaccine against the corona virus was created, amongst other wins.

 Wabi sabi is a Japanese philosophy that embraces the beauty and appreciation of things imperfect and impermanent: accepting the flow of life.
 It is simply the art of imperfect beauty, an acceptance of things as they are now.

 Leonard Koen in his book “Wabi-Sabi for Artists, Designers, Poets & Philosophers”, describes wabi-sabi as: ‘…the beauty of things imperfect, impermanent and incomplete, the antithesis of our classical western notion of beauty as something perfect, enduring and monumental.”